Face the facts: Proper skin care essential

 Protection in the form of sunscreen is important but must be chosen wisely.
 It must be void of chemicals that can cause irritation and other damage.

 Mineral Sunscreen Lotion by Young Living comes in 10 and 50 sun-protection factors and is free of harmful chemicals.
 Badger Sunscreen is another good brand.
 When choosing a sunscreen, look for non-irritating and hypoallergenic.
+Consulting a dermatology professional for skin products that will suit you is always the best option.

 To decrease the effects of sun damage, consider using a vitamin C-rich facial mask approximately once per week.
 Vitamin C provides a protective anti-oxidant barrier, assists in sunscreen protection, and decreases sun-induced damage.